-The Nikon D5 and the Nikon D850 are two professional cameras that were announced, respectively, in January 2016 and July 2017.
+The Nikon D5 and the Nikon D850 are two professional cameras that were officially introduced, respectively, in January 2016 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D5 has a resolution of 20.7 megapixel, whereas the D850 provides 45.4 MP.
+The D5 has a resolution of 20.7 megapixels, whereas the D850 provides 45.4 MP.

 The physical size and weight of the Nikon D5 and the Nikon D850 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (29 percent) than the Nikon D5.
 Moreover, the D850 is markedly lighter (29 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.